openmsupply/conforma-docs/docs/public/content/docs/about/demo/index.md

 template = "docs/page.html"

 [extra]
-lead = "Demonstration and walkthrough of a sample Conforma system." toc = true top = false
+lead = "This tutorial is designed to guide you through the basics of using Conforma. " toc = true top = false
 +++

-## Overview

 <div>
-    <p class = "light_omsupdate">Work in Progress - please come back soon and we will have updated this page!
+    <p class = "light_omsupdate"> This tutorial has been designed to guide users through a generic system as both an applicant and as a staff member of a regulatory authority.
     <br>
     <br>
-    In the meantime, if you are interested in using Conforma please contact <a href="https://msupply.foundation/about" target = "_blank"> The mSupply Foundation</a>  and we will be glad to help :)
+    If you would to discuss how the system can be tailored to suit your specific needs and you are interested in using Conforma please contact <a href="https://msupply.foundation/about" target = "_blank"> The mSupply Foundation</a>  and we will be glad to help :)
     </p>
 </div>

 <div>
-    <p class = "dark_omsupdate">Work in Progress - please come back soon and we will have updated this page!
+    <p class = "dark_omsupdate">This tutorial has been designed to guide users through a generic system as both an applicant and as a staff member of a regulatory authority.
     <br>
     <br>
-    In the meantime, if you are interested in using Conforma please contact <a href="https://msupply.foundation/about" target = "_blank"> The mSupply Foundation</a>  and we will be glad to help :)
+    If you would to discuss how the system can be tailored to suit your specific needs and you are interested in using Conforma please contact <a href="https://msupply.foundation/about" target = "_blank"> The mSupply Foundation</a>  and we will be glad to help :)
     </p>
 </div>

+## Getting started

 This section contains a walkthrough of a demonstration configuration to showcase how Conforma can be used to manage workflows for a Regulatory Authority.